Blended Systems Thinking Approach 1: enhancing understanding to enable co-evolution in complex situations (diagnosis and design)

 I look for improvements that are both systemically desirable and culturally feasible.
 When it comes to making improvements, I use small scale prototyping to enable a more entrepreneurial approach and I aim for the ability to regenerate and co-evolve within your context.

 It is important to add that I strongly advocate a facilitative and coaching style in my work.
 I do not work individually but I bring people, from all levels of an organisation, along for the ride with me.
 I try to teach as much about the thinking process as possible along the way as it is important to me that people can learn the skills for themselves.
-This type of change and transformation requires ongoing understanding and learning and I put as much effort into that (sometimes more) as I do in undertaking the actual diagnosis.
+This type of change requires ongoing understanding and learning and I put as much effort into that (sometimes more) as I do in undertaking the actual diagnosis.
 I act as a facilitator of others’ learning.
 I do not use a traditional ‘problem’ ‘solution’ style of consulting.
 I work on the ground, and with all levels in the organisation, to facilitate learning in their context.
 My aim is to develop a working context that allows people to deal with complex situations so that the organisation becomes adaptable, can thrive and survive and co-evolve with its ever changing environment.

 There are a number of strengths to my approach: